ryanguill/ryanguill.github.io/_posts/2016-05-18-higher-order-functions.markdown

 tags:	functional higher-order-functions map-reduce
 ---

 There are few things I have learned in my programming career that have paid off like higher order functions.  `Map`, `Reduce` and `Filter` with their cousins, along with the concept of passing functions as data in general make code easier to reason about, easier to write, easier to test.
 I find myself evangelizing these concepts often, so I thought I would try to do my best to give an introduction to them, along with some real world examples of how they can improve your everyday programming life.
+These examples are in javascript, but the concepts are universal.

 <!-- break -->